image bio

 By Dr. Kenosha Gleaton

-TTC: Trying to Conceive
+TTC: Trying To Conceive

 Everyone's path to pregnancy is different, and there are a lot of factors that influence how long it may take to get pregnant, such as age or male fertility.
 In general, The American College of Obstetrics and Gynecologists (ACOG) recommends women under the age of 35 may want to seek out a fertility specialist after 12 months of TTC.
-Women over 35 are encouraged to try for about six months before seeking help.
+[1] Women over 35 are encouraged to try for about six months before seeking help.
 If you have a reason to be concerned about your fertility like family history, irregular cycles, multiple miscarriages, etc., you may want to seek out a specialist early.
-Find out what you can do to increase your chances of getting pregnant.
+[1] Find out what you can do to increase your chances of getting pregnant.
+Once you start taking pregnancy tests, check out our guide to learn reliable insights, including what an invalid pregnancy test means.

-How to prepare for TTC
+How to Prepare For TTC

 If you are interested in trying to conceive soon, it’s important that you fully prepare your space, mind, and body for the journey ahead.
 We’ve put together a preconception checklist to help you get your ducks in a row, but here are a few of the basics.

-Get a prenatal vitamin
+Get a Prenatal Vitamin

 It’s important to prioritize your nutrition even before you start actively TTC.
 It’s recommended by ACOG that women begin taking their prenatal one to three months before TTC.
 This is because adequate nutrition is vital even in the first month of pregnancy, when many may not even know they’re pregnant yet (unless you’re actively testing).
 There are also male prenatal vitamins on the market filled with nutrients shown to potentially support sperm health.